ReFirmLabs/binwalk/src/structures/README.md

 - u64

 Regardless of the data type specified, all values are returned as `usize` types.
+If an error occurs (typically due to not enough data available to process the specified data structure), Err(structures::common::StructureError) is returned.

 The `structures::common::size` function is a convenience function that returns the number of bytes required to parse a defined data structure.